insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 -   Note the callback used here 'http://localhost/myapp/'.
 This was one of the endpoints registered with AD as the call back URI for the 'Postman' application/service principal.
 -   Ensure that all URLs mentioned are escaped properly. in the above the *request_uri* is escaped right, but the scope one isn't.
 It still works, but try not to do this.
 -   Ensure that all URLs end with a trailing slash.
 This one causes a nasty error with an incomprehensible error message.
--   Add the scopes correctly and ecnsure that the corresponding permissions are granted in Azure portal to the Application.
+-   Add the scopes correctly and ensure that the corresponding permissions are granted in Azure portal to the Application.

 When the call returns, it shows me a browser page with HTTP 404.
 That is expected, as the actual URL does not exist.
 The URL that can be seen in the browser address bar, is like this -

     http://localhost/myapp/?code=QABAAIAAAABlDrqfEFlSaui6-{removed_lots_of_chars_here}-e3e45d8d4

-Note that this is the callback url specified during application registration.
+Note that this is the callback URL specified during application registration.
 The auth code is appended to the querystring.
 We will need this code subsequently.

 #### Practise - Invoke Azure token API